-International students who want to study at a film school will find that many colleges and universities are located in New York and California.
-The location of these schools is no accident.
+International students who want to study film in the USA will find that there are specialist schools that provide reputable media degrees and give students the opportunity to gain exposure to all areas of the industry.
+Most of these colleges and universities offering this degree program are located in New York and California, and not by accident.
 Both are close to the industry and its key players.
 Although California is closer to many major film studios, New York City is also aptly placed for beneficial networking.
-California is home to the American Film Institute Conservatory for Advanced Film and Television Studies, the University of Southern California's School of Cinematic Arts and the University of California Los Angeles’s School of Theatre, Film and Television among others.
+California is home to the American Film Institute Conservatory for Advanced Film and Television Studies, the University of Southern California's School of Cinematic Arts and the University of California Los Angeles’s School of Theatre, Film and Television, among others.
 New York City is home to New York University’s Tisch School of the Arts, Syracuse University and the School of Visual Arts.
-While New York and California are major hotspots for film, there are many programs around the country that give students the opportunity to gain unique exposure in the industry but in a less competitive environment.
+While New York and California are major hotspots for film studies, there are many programs across the country that give students the opportunity to gain unique exposure to the industry.

-There is also a good job outlook for students who want to study film making in the US.
+A degree in media provides students with several job opportunities when they graduate.
 According to the Bureau of Labor Statistics, "wage and salary employment in the motion picture and video industries is projected to grow 14 percent between 2008 and 2018, compared with 11 percent growth projected for wage and salary employment in all industries combined."
 Job growth is projected due to some key factors.
-Technology has made an increasing number of different media available.
-Now movies aren’t just screened at the theatre and on TV.
-There is an abundance of satellite and cable channels that are expanding and many new websites are created everyday that stream video.
-Sounds like studying film in the US might not be a bad idea.
+Technology has made an increasing number of different media available which means movies aren’t just screened at the theatre and on TV.
+There is an abundance of satellite and cable channels that are expanding and many new websites are created every day that stream video.

-So what kind of jobs can you get in the film industry?
+So, what kind of jobs can you get in the film industry?
 There are three categories of film production that offer very different occupations.
 The three categories are pre-production, production and post-production.
-In the pre-production phase, ideas are sculpted into full-fledged productions.
-Fundraising, budgeting, set designing, and screenwriting are all parts of pre-production.
-Jobs in pre-production include producing, screenwriting, casting, art directors, and costume designing.
-The production phase is pretty self explanatory, it’s the actual creating of the movie, TV show or commercial.
-Occupations in the production phase include directors, production assistants, sound engineering technicians, boom operators, camera operators, gaffers, multimedia artists, animators and directors of photography.
+In the pre-production phase ideas are sculpted into full-fledged productions.
+Fundraising, budgeting, set design, and screenwriting are all integral parts of pre-production.
+Jobs in pre-production include producing, screenwriting, casting, and costume design.
+The production phase is the actual creating of the movie, TV show or commercial.
+Occupations in production include directors, production assistants, sound engineering technicians, boom operators, camera operators, gaffers, multimedia artists, animators and directors of photography.
 The post-production phase is the process of editing.
 Jobs in the post-production phase include editors, assistant editors, dubbing editors, sound effects editors, film librarians, advertising and promotional advertisers, and sales representatives.
-“Many entry-level workers start out by working on documentary, business, educational, industrial, or government films or in the music video industry,” according the BLS.